ImpressLearn: Continual Learning via Combined Task Impressions: Introduction

 \section{Introduction}

 Sequential learning without catastrophic forgetting has been an area of active research in machine learning for some time \citep{pattie1996,Thrun1998,ewc}.
 A precondition for achieving Artificial General Intelligence is that models should be able to learn and remember a wide variety of tasks sequentially, without forgetting previously learned ones.
 In real-world scenarios, data from different tasks may not be available simultaneously, which makes it imperative to both allow continued learning of a potentially unbounded number of tasks (see also \emph{The Sequential Learning Problem} \citep{mc89}, \emph{Constraints Imposed by Learning and Forgetting Functions} \citep{r90} and \emph{Lifelong Learning Algorithms} \citep{Thrun1998}).
 Recently, some successful approaches to combat this problem use task specific sub-models, which allow neural networks to context-switch between different learning tasks \citep{supsup,piggyback,binaryaffinemask}.
-The underlying context for each task can be represented as ``\emph{filters}'' or ``\emph{masks}'', altering the network connections for each task.
+The underlying context for each task can be represented as ``\emph{filters}'' or ``\emph{masks}'', altering the network's structure for each task.
 Yet all of these approaches scale unfavorably with the number of unique tasks to be learned.

-\paragraph{\textbf{ImpressLearn}} We propose a novel method which exploits transfer learning and network masking to sequentially learn a theoretically unlimited number of tasks with much lower parameter overhead compared to prevailing benchmarks.
-Our method, termed \emph{ImpressLearn}, uses elements from \emph{Supermasks in Superposition (SupSup)} by \citet{supsup}, which leverages the observation that even within randomly weighted neural networks there exist task-specific supermasks---subnetworks produced by overlaying a binary mask that selectively removes connections---which achieve good performance on the task.
-These supermasks can be learned from task-specific data and stored, one mask per task.
+\paragraph{\textbf{ImpressLearn.}} We propose a novel method leveraging transfer learning and network masking to sequentially learn a practically unlimited number of tasks with much lower per-task parameter overhead compared to prevailing benchmarks.
+Our method, termed \emph{ImpressLearn}, uses elements from \emph{Supermasks in Superposition (SupSup)} by \citet{supsup}; SupSup uses the observation that randomly initialized neural networks contain subnetworks, obtained by applying binary parameter masks (supermasks), that achieve good performance on any particular task \citep{supermasks}.
+These supermasks can be learned with standard gradient descent and stored, one mask per task.
 At inference, the appropriate task-specific mask is applied when task identity is known.
-When task-labels of a previously seen task are not known, the correct mask can be inferred via entropy considerations.
+When task-labels of a previously seen task are unavailable, the correct mask can be inferred via entropy minimization.